eug-vs/eug-vs-xyz/index.md

 # About me
-I'm **Eugene** - software developer, enthusiast and a cool guy.
+I'm **Eugene** - software developer, enthusiast, free spirit and a cool guy.
 Here I share information based on my experience in different topics.
 I'm interested in tech, math, privacy, linguistics, nutrition, health, psychology and philosophy.

 # About this website
-This website runs on my local [Raspberry Pi :raspberry-pi:](https://www.raspberrypi.org/) and features secure **HTTPS** connection!
+This website runs on my local [Raspberry Pi :raspberry-pi:](https://www.raspberrypi.org/) along with many other services.

-It's just a series of interlinked wiki-pages that I write in **Markdown** :markdown: .
-Checkout more info on my [blog post](/blog/2021-07-02.md)!
+It's nothing more than a series of interlinked wiki pages that I write in **Markdown** :markdown: when I'm too lazy to do something productive.
+Checkout more info on my [blog post](/blog/2021-07-02.md).

 No bullshit, ads, trackers or client-side JavaScript here.

-# My git server
+# My projects
-Check out my projects here: https://git.eug-vs.xyz
+I enjoy writing software, from fullstack web applications to 3D renderers in low-level languages.
+I'm also building my home [infrastructure](https://git.eug-vs.xyz/eug-vs/infrastructure/).

+You can find my projects on my [:git: git server](https://git.eug-vs.xyz).

 # Recent blog posts
  - [See all...](./blog/index.md)